Quadratic variation and quadratic roughness: Quadratic roughness

 \subsection{Quadratic roughness along a sequence of partitions}

-Lemma \ref{lemma.averaging} shows that if a function has finite quadratic variation along a balanced partition sequence, then the product of the increments along any subsequence with {\it sufficiently small mesh} average to zero if we do the averaging along the original (coarser) sequence.
-Intuitively, this means that there is enough cancellation across neighboring increments such that their cross-products average to zero over a coarser grid.
-We will now introduce a slightly extended version of this property, which we call {\it quadratic roughness}, and show that this quadratic roughness plays a key role in the stability of quadratic variation with respect to the partition.
+Lemma \ref{lemma.averaging} shows that if a function has finite quadratic variation along a balanced partition sequence, then the cross-products of the increments along any subsequence with {\it sufficiently small mesh} average to zero along the original (coarser) sequence.
+Intuitively, this means that there is enough cancellation across neighbouring increments such that their cross-products average to zero under coarse-graining.
+This can only occur if the increments over any scale have alternating signs, which is an indicator of the `roughness' of the function itself.
+We will now introduce a slightly extended version of this property, which we call {\it quadratic roughness}, and show that this property plays a crucial role in the stability of quadratic variation with respect to the choice of partition.